Installing Sailfish X using Windows

 OPTION 2: If your device has its bootloader unlocked:

-1.2.1 Download and install the Emma tool from Sony’s developer website.
+1.2.1 Download and install the Flash tool “Emma” from Sony’s developer website to your Windows computer.

 NOTE: Sony provides the Emma tool for Windows only.

-1.2.2 Turn off your device.
+1.2.2 Turn off your Xperia device.
 Leave it off for at least fifteen (15) seconds.

 1.2.3 Hold down the ‘Volume Down’ button on the device while connecting your device to your computer via USB cable.
 The LED next to the speaker on the device should light up green.